davidepatti/ultraviolet/README.md

 The major components of the UV architecture can be summarized as follows:

-- UVManager (a global thread, interacting with other thread via syncronized methods when necessary)
+- UVNetworkManager (a global thread, interacting with other thread via syncronized methods when necessary)
 - UVNode (multiple thread instances, one per Ligthning UVNode)
 - Timechain (thread)
 - UVChannel (one instance for each channel)

 Also, to facilitate the interaction with simulation environment, two further components are being provided:
-- UVManager.UVMServer: used to interact with UVManager via socket
+- UVNetworkManager.UVMServer: used to interact with UVNetworkManager via socket
-- UVMClient: a command line interface
+- UVDashboard: a command line interface

 ![what is](uv.png)

 # Quick Start

 from some terminal:
-*java UVManager*
+*java UVNetworkManager*

 from some other terminal:
-*java UVMClient*
+*java UVDashboard*